 What advantages do dental implants offer over other dental prosthetics?

 If you are looking for the most effective and complication-free dental prosthetic, dental implants are the obvious choice.
 Similarly to prosthetic limbs, these replacement teeth are made of titanium and should last for your entire life.
 They solve problems posed by other tooth replacement options, such as jaw atrophy that can occur with dentures.
-Dental implants work anywhere in the jaw provided there is healthy bone to anchor to.
-They offer a perfectly functional and realistic looking tooth replacement.
+Dental implants work anywhere in the jaw provided there is healthy bone to anchor to, and offer a perfectly functional and realistic looking tooth replacement.

 How long does a dental implant take?